visakamallavarun/SwaggerApiToChat-Backend/README.md

-# Unanet POC - API Intelligence Application
+# SwaggerApiToChat - API Intelligence Application

 ## Overview

-The **Unanet POC Application** is a .NET 8-based web application that leverages Azure OpenAI services to provide intelligent API interaction capabilities.
+The **SwaggerApiToChat Application** is a .NET 8-based web application that leverages Azure OpenAI services to provide intelligent API interaction capabilities.
 It enables users to interact with APIs using natural language, dynamically analyzing Swagger/OpenAPI specifications to simplify complex API operations.

 ---